blockdeep/libro/src/high/Handle_Storage_Growth.md

-# Handle Storage Growth
+# Be Careful With Storage Growth

 **Severity**: <span style="color:orange;">High</span>

 ## Description

-Allowing unlimited entries in storage structures can lead to overflow, increased costs, and performance issues during operations that manage these entries.
+Allowing unlimited entries in storage structures can lead to overflow, increased costs, and performance issues during operations that manage these storage items.

 ## What should be avoided